Noah-Huppert/wifi-mapper/README.md

 Specify the map JSON file with the `-f` option.

-The tool may have to be run as a super user in order to have permission to your wireless interface.
+The tool may have to be run as a super user in order to have access to your wireless interface.

 Run: